 - 4 cups shredded iceberg lettuce

-- 2 pounds red snapper, tilapia or halibut fillets (see buying tips here)
+- 2 pounds white fish fillets – red snapper, tilapia or halibut (see my fresh fish buying tips)

 - 1 cup mayonnaise